Jusvita/Soybean-Seed-Image-Classification-using-Deep-Learning/README.md

 # Soybean-Seed-Image-Classification-using-Deep-Learning
-This repository contains code and datasets for a thesis on soybean seed image classification using deep learning.
+This repository contains code and datasets for my thesis (Jusvita from Syarif Hidayatullah Islamic State University Jakarta) on soybean seed image classification using deep learning.
 It compares the performance of YOLOv8 and ResNet-50 in classifying five seed types: broken, intact, spotted, immature, and skin-damaged, while also evaluating the impact of color augmentation on model accuracy.

 ## **Dataset**
 1. Dataset Structure